Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 Another consideration that seems likely to come up is if we should further simplify the syntax for returning multiple values (conceivably, this could apply to both anonymous structs and to :cpp:`std::pair` / :cpp:`std::tuple`).
 Some have suggested allowing that the :cpp:`struct` keyword may be omitted.
 In light of P0151_ and P0341_, we can conceive that allowing the syntax :cpp:`<int x, double y> foo()` might be interesting (in contrast to P0341_, we would suggest that this be shorthand for :cpp:`std::tuple`).
 At this time, we prefer to focus on the feature here presented rather than risk overextending the reach of this proposal.
 However, if this proposal is accepted, it represents an obvious first step to considering such features in the future.

 A final consideration is the extension of :cpp:`decltype(return)` to allow use within a function body.
 At the time of writing, we are not aware of a proposal to do so, although the idea has been floated on numerous occasions.
 We would hope to see such an addition, which can be orthogonal to this proposal, in the near future.
+(This also serves as an additional argument for using :cpp:`decltype(return)` to name the return value rather than :cpp:`auto`.)

 Acknowledgments